-- 1) The Municipality must prepare, amend or review a municipal spatial development framework in accordance with the provisions of sections 20 and 21 of the Act read with sections 23 to 35 of the Municipal Systems Act, 2000 (Act 32 of 2000); - 2) A municipal spatial development framework does not confer or take away land use rights but guides and informs decisions to be made by the Municipality relating to land development. - 3) In the preparation and drafting of a Municipal Spatial Development Framework the Spatial Development Framework shall contain the essential elements of the content of both the Act and Municipal Systems Act, 2000 (Act 32 of 2000) or provincial legislation and the Municipality may for purposes of reaching its Constitutional objectives include any matter which it may deem necessary for municipal planning; - 4) The provisions of this Chapter apply, with the necessary change, to the review or amendment of a municipal spatial development framework. - 5) Over and above that which in terms of subsection (1)-(3) must be contained in a Municipal Spatial Development Framework, the Municipality may determine the components of the Spatial Development Framework and any further plans, policies and or instruments by virtue of which the Municipal Spatial Development Framework shall be applied, interpreted and implemented; - 6) A Municipal Spatial Development Framework does not confer or take away land use rights but guides and informs decisions to be made by the Municipality relating to land development;
+- The Municipality must prepare, amend or review a municipal spatial development framework in accordance with the provisions of sections 20 and 21 of the Act read with sections 23 to 35 of the Municipal Systems Act, 2000 (Act 32 of 2000); - A municipal spatial development framework does not confer or take away land use rights but guides and informs decisions to be made by the Municipality relating to land development. - 3) In the preparation and drafting of a Municipal Spatial Development Framework the Spatial Development Framework shall contain the essential elements of the content of both the Act and Municipal Systems Act, 2000 (Act 32 of 2000) or provincial legislation and the Municipality may for purposes of reaching its Constitutional objectives include any matter which it may deem necessary for municipal planning; - 4) The provisions of this Chapter apply, with the necessary change, to the review or amendment of a municipal spatial development framework. - 5) Over and above that which in terms of subsection (1)-(3) must be contained in a Municipal Spatial Development Framework, the Municipality may determine the components of the Spatial Development Framework and any further plans, policies and or instruments by virtue of which the Municipal Spatial Development Framework shall be applied, interpreted and implemented;